Report to Hikers August 19-August 25

 Hike report by Jim

-Warm welcome to Todd on his first hike with the group!
+Warm welcome to Karl and Elisa on their first hike with the group!